 Hokitika Gorge, West Coast

-The Hokitika River beautifully carves through a forest with the most extraordinary emerald green water.
+The Hokitika River beautifully carves through a forest with the most extraordinary emerald-green water.
+This is one of those Instagram famous places we had to go.
+It is 30 minutes inland from the town of Hokitika on the West Coast Highway on the south island.
 For those that are brave enough, jump from the swing bridge!
 The water is not cold, I swear…

 Lake Matheson, West Coast

-Lake Matheson is located near the Fox Glacier and is known to have excellent reflections of the mountains, especially for sunrise.
-The nearby Gillespie’s Beach is also worth a look.
+Lake Matheson is located near the Fox Glacier and is known to have excellent reflections of the mountains.
+It is best to come for sunrise when the water is usually still.
+Another great spot to check out is further down the road at Gillespie’s Beach.

 Aoraki / Mount Cook